Readiness check first

 Scope is confirmed first

-What can be reviewed, what stays out of scope, and what evidence is available are agreed before review work starts.
+What can be reviewed, what stays out of scope, and what evidence is available are agreed before work starts.

 Access and evidence stay manual